POP Prize for best ECR publication

 APSA Political Organisations and Participation Research Group Prize for Best ECR Publication

-We are seeking applications for the inaugural 2019 POP ECR Publication Prize.
+We are seeking applications for the 2021 POP ECR Publication Prize.
 See below for full details of the prize and eligibility.

 Applications will constitute a single page with:

 - author affiliation;

 - date of PhD (or indicate if currently a PhD candidate);